bimat0206/vm-verification/product-approach/workflow-function/FetchImages/README.md

 The build script:
 1. Creates a temporary directory with the correct module structure
-2. Copies both the function code and shared code with the right paths
+2. Copies the function code with the right paths
 3. Sets up proper Go module references
 4. Builds the Docker image
 5. Pushes the image to ECR
 6. Updates the Lambda function

-This approach ensures that the Go module resolution works correctly with the shared packages during the build.

 ### Automated Build Script